 Was the creature real?
 Where was it hiding?
 Why could only some people see it?

-Whether the Snallygaster really existed at some point in time or was only a terrifying mythological giant bird, no-one knows.
+No one knows whether the Snallygaster existed at some point in time or was only a terrifying mythological giant bird.
 However, what has been confirmed is that Snallygaster’s alleged existence was used for financial gain.
-It was later revealed that the 1909 reports of the Snallygaster were part of a hoax crafted by Middletown Valley Register reporter Ralph S. Wolfe and editor George C. Rhoderick in an effort to increase readership for their regional publication.
+It was later revealed that the 1909 reports of the Snallygaster were part of a hoax crafted by Middletown Valley Register reporter Ralph S. Wolfe and editor George C. Rhoderick to increase readership for their regional publication.

-Later investigations uncovered evidence that the newspaper used motifs of German folklore, including dragon-like creatures who snatched children and livestock to fabricated stories about the Snallygaster.
+Later investigations uncovered evidence that the newspaper used motifs of German folklore, including dragon-like creatures who snatched children and livestock, to fabricate stories about the Snallygaster.

 According to folklorists, the legend of the Snallygaster falls within the realm of what folklorists call fakelore.

 Readers of Ancient Pages have observed that many myths and legends are based on true events.
-Mythology and legends can be a work of fiction or relate happenings that are eventually confirmed by science.
-Sadly, in the case of the Snallygaster, myths and legends were used to perpetrate a hoax, fool innocent people, just to earn money.
+Mythology and legends can be a work of fiction or relate to happenings that science may eventually confirm.
+Sadly, in the case of the Snallygaster, myths and legends were used to perpetrate a hoax and fool innocent people to earn money.